 I’ve been working as a Director for over 20 years.
 Here’s a small selection of bits that I’ve made over the last few years.

-The old ferry terminal is Dun Laoghaire is going to be turned into a business innovation centre.
+The old ferry terminal is Dun Laoghaire was due to be turned into a business innovation centre.

-This is the first teaser of three films to advertise the launch.
+Unfortunately this didn’t come to pass.
+Here’s the first teaser to advertise the launch.

 ‘Wildwoods’ is a new, high-concept comedy puppet show for children.
 Shot entirely on location Northern Ireland I directed the first 13 episodes.